My finances, my projects, my life

 For assets such as wine, indices do not track asset prices particularly well, because poor liquidity means holdings can be hard to value and publicly recorded sales may not be typical of the market as a whole.

 Other collectibles, from rare postage stamps and ancient coins to sporting memorabilia, can also offer growth and diversification to a portfolio.
-You may not be able to build a collection the size of Elizabeth Taylor’s, but it can bring something different, and often beneficial, to your investment mix.
+You may not be able to build a collection the size of Elizabeth Taylor’s, but it can bring something different, perhaps more enjoyable and often beneficial, to your investment mix.